 # Use cases

 SFTP is commonly used by novice developers to upload code.
-Sometimes it's helpful to look up something quickly.
 It's not a good practice but get's the job done.
+We recommend to deploy code via Git or sync using rsync.
+Sometimes it's a helpful companion tool to look up something quickly.

 # SFTP access details